32 Cybersecurity Facts to Know

 27. Around 56% of enterprises accept that they are likely to have sophisticated threats in their applications.

 Key Learnings: As the world moves towards mobility, app testing will become critical.
-It’s not just about the BYOD security, businesses apps can be hacked like web apps to crash the server or steal data.
+It’s not just about BYOD security, business apps can be hacked like web apps to crash the server or steal data.
 Here’s a detailed view on that: Mobile Application Risks Part 1 and Part 2.

 28. 62% of the IT management and IT security practitioners from 42 countries including North America, the Middle East, Europe, Latin America, Africa, and the Asia Pacific regions think that data is lost through the applications.